jackblackCH/awesome-12-factor-10x-boilerplate-monorepo/README.md

 Let's start with it, instead of "do it later".

 ## For whom
-- Lazy but strict developers who follow "clean code" and 12-factor-app principles
+- "clean code" and "12-factor-app" oriented developers
+- developers who need to orientate for best practices in an unknown stack
-- Developers who don't want to reinvent the wheel and stick to common standards
+- developers who don't want to reinvent the wheel and stick to common standards
-- TDD and XP driver devs
+- TDD and XP driven developers
-- zero config devs
-- DevOps

 ## How
 - Use what you need.